beeware/cpython-apple-source-deps/README.rst

 * OpenSSL 1.1
 * OpenSSL 3.0

-It produces binaries for iOS, tvOS and watchOS.

-The repository works by downloading, patching, and building a fat binary of a library.
-The compiled library is then packed into a tarball for distribution.
+The repository works by downloading, patching, and building binaries for each SDK target and architecture that is requried.
+The compiled library is packed into a tarball for distribution in "installed" form - that is, the contents of the ``include`` and ``lib`` folders are included.
-The tarballs each contain an include and lib folder for the platform they've been compiled for.

 The binaries support arm64 for iOS and appleTV devices, and arm64_32 for watchOS.
 They also supports device simulators on both x86_64 and M1 hardware.